How federal and state law defines a disability — and how you can navigate it.

 As an employer on notice of Emma’s disability, you should initiate the “interactive process” to see if there are any reasonable accommodations you can make so that Emma can perform the essential functions of her job.

-The interactive process is what the ADA labels the dialog between the employer and employee to determine Emma’s limitations and needs.
+The interactive process is what the ADA labels the dialogue between the employer and employee to determine Emma’s limitations and needs.
 (By the way, the interactive process obligation exists for the entirety of a disabled person’s employment.

 Whenever a disabled employee is not successful in his or her job, the employer should reach out to the employee to discuss the potential of accommodations to facilitate successful performance.)